 I currently help teach English at King's College School, Wimbledon.

 I have a wide range of teaching experience.
 I help teach English at King's College School, Wimbledon (2019-).
 I taught undergraduate philosophy at the University of Virginia (2015-16).
 Prior to this I taught theology to graduate students at Boston College, Oxford University, and Yale University (2010-2013).
 I also supervised classes for undergraduates at Oxford in Theology (2009);

 I was brought up in London and attended King's College, Wimbledon.
 This is where I fell in love with the humanities - I studied English, History and Latin at A-Level, achieving A's across the board.

 I took my first degree at Trinity College, Oxford from 2000-2003.
-I graduated with a double-first in English, was a viva candidate at All Soul's, and became one of two Oxbridge students to receive a Henry Fellowship to Yale.
+I graduated with a double-first in English, was a viva candidate at All Soul's, and became one of two Oxbridge students to receive a Henry Fellowship to Yale University in the US.

 After Yale I returned to Oxford to study new subjects at graduate level - Theology, Ethics and Political Philosophy.
-My PhD was published by Oxford University Press.
+My PhD was published by Oxford University Press in 2013.

 Following this, I took time out of academia to gain real-world experience in politics, working at independent Westminster think-tank, The Centre for Social Justice.